ramy-glitch/Hotel_Reservation_App/README.md

 B/ The services implemented in this web app:

-1. user registration and authentification : ( google account registration )
+1. user registration and authentification .

 2. search and filter hotels :